bh38eq/project/README.md

 # Project
 #computer science project
 In webpage login.html the username is 'user' and the password is 'user123'.
-Index.html is using VueJs and main langue
+Index.html is using VueJs as main langue